Credit: SaskParks

 Saskatoon Berry Festival

-Enjoy a full day of family-friendly fun, local shopping, hands-on activities, and of course—delicious Saskatoon berry treats—set against the stunning backdrop of orchard and valley views.
+Enjoy a full day of family-friendly fun, local shopping, hands-on activities, and of course—delicious Saskatoon berry treats—set against the stunning backdrop of our orchard and valley views.
+Browse and shop from a wonderful collection of local artisans, crafters, and vendors showcasing handmade goods, gifts, and gourmet treats.

 Words in the Park

-Held on July 10 and July 17, Words in the Park provides the downtown lunch crowd with a chance to experience readings by an eclectic mix of authors and storytellers during their lunch hours.
-The authors come from a variety of genres including playwrights, children’s authors, poets, short fiction, spoken word, and non-fiction.
+Held on July 15 and July 22 at noon in the north-east corner of Victoria Park, between 12:00 and 1:00 pm, Words in the Park provides the downtown lunch crowd a chance to experience readings by an eclectic mix of authors and storytellers during their lunch hours.
+The authors come from a variety of genres, including playwrights, children’s authors, poets, short fiction, spoken word, and non-fiction.

 Summer Bash Summer Market